-- 2. Every attempt has been made to have the assignment schedule lag considerably behind the lectures, students should not take this to mean that the assignments need be left until the assigned lab period, instead the due date is to be viewed as the submission time.
-Do the assignments as early as possible, then .... - 3.
+- 1. Weekly assignment submissions will be recorded.
+Late assignments will not be accepted. - 2.
+Quizzes based on the weekly assignments will be given at appropriate intervals. - 3.
+Every attempt has been made to have the assignment schedule lag considerably behind the lectures, students should not take this to mean that the assignments need be left until the assigned lab period, instead the due date is to be viewed as the submission time.
+Do the assignments as early as possible, then .... - 4.
 Students who wish to master Accounting are encouraged to complete additional problems.
-The answers to these problems may be viewed with your lecturer. - 4.
-Students are expected to bring their text books to the seminar classes.
-Textbooks are not required in the lecture classes.
+The answers to these problems may be viewed with your lecturer. - 5.
+Students are expected to bring their text books to the labs and seminar classes.
+Textbooks are not always required in the lecture classes.

-NOTE: Students wishing to transfer to the Financial Management Technology's program will require a 70% mark in:
+Students wishing to transfer to the Financial Management Technology's program will require a 70% mark in: